Skip to content

 7. Copy your link

-Copy the generated URL and store it in a Tallyfy short text field.
+Paste the generated URL into a Tallyfy short text field.

 Identity verification - Require uploaders to sign in with a Box account (free accounts work).
-This captures their verified email address with every upload.
+Captures their verified email with every upload.

-Email validation - Even without Box login, you can require uploaders to provide and verify their email address.
+Email validation - Even without Box login, you can require uploaders to verify their email.

-Access controls - Your Box administrator can enforce organization-wide policies for all file requests.
+Access controls - Your Box admin can enforce org-wide policies for all file requests.

-1. They see your custom message explaining what files you need
+1. Your custom message explaining what files you need

-5. Box uploads the files and notifies you (if configured)
+5. Box uploads and notifies you (if enabled)

 Metadata collection